Turin Art Galleries, Museums, Supplies & More

 The best art shows, festivals, and events near you would be:

-The Luci d’Artista show, which takes place in both Turin and Salerno, has become a highly regarded contemporary art exhibition both nationally and internationally.
-This city has been transformed into an open-air art exhibition during Luci d’Artista since 1998 when 14 artists were commissioned to create Christmas illuminations.
-The decorations, which are on display from October to February, are more than just Christmas lights, they are outdoor pieces of art.
+The Luci d’Artista show takes place in both Turin and Salerno and has become a highly regarded contemporary art exhibition both nationally and internationally where the city is transformed into an open-air art exhibition that has gone on since 1998 when 14 artists were commissioned to create Christmas illuminations.
+The decorations are on display from October to February and are more than just Christmas lights as they are outdoor pieces of art.

-The Torino Film Festival (TFF), which takes place in November, is Italy’s second largest film festival after Venice, and is becoming increasingly well-known bringing in some of the industry’s biggest stars.
+The Torino Film Festival (TFF) takes place in November and is Italy’s second largest film festival after Venice becoming increasingly well-known bringing in some of the industry’s biggest stars.

 Art Dealers & Appraisers